 Also no stranger to the stage, his professional stage credits include: 110 in the Shade (Swing), Fiddler on the Roof (Constable), Singin’ in the Rain (Roscoe), South Pacific (Brackett), 1940’s Radio Hour (Wally) and Hello, Dolly!.
 Other performance credits include A Little Night Music (Henrik), A Funny Thing Happened on the Way to the Forum (Hero), Sound of Music (Captain), Jesus Christ Superstar (Peter), Guys and Dolls (Angie), Dido and Aeneas, his solo recitals From the Heart & Baroque to Broadway and the Kennedy Center.
 He also served as a soloist for The Metropolitan Chorus’ 2002 season.

 With the help of CultureFinder, Inc., Chris Zavadowski created the first online area in the world for students in the arts.
 The forum, called Extreme Culture, was originally launched on America Online in December, 1996.
 Chris was Editor-in-Chief of Extreme Culture through 2000.

-Based in the Washington, D.C. area, Chris is the president of his own marketing and publishing company, Lifetime Marketing Success, Inc..
+Based in the Washington, D.C. area, Chris is also the president of his own marketing and publishing company, Lifetime Marketing Success, Inc..
 He has spent the majority of the last few years blending art with the Internet to create, among other things, new Internet-based theatre projects.

-He was also named “coach of the year” in one his industries and with tens of thousands of customers, subscribers and students, Chris currently speaks around the country at the top online marketing seminars, in addition to holding his own live events.
+He was named “coach of the year” in one his industries and with tens of thousands of customers, subscribers and students, Chris currently speaks around the country at the top marketing seminars, in addition to holding his own live events.